thindil/steamsky/bin/doc/MODDING.md

 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.

+## Stories

+### General informations
+- Open file *stories.dat* in *data/stories* directory or create new file with *dat* extension in that directory (example: *mystories.dat*).

+### Story data structure
+-- Each story is between "story" tags.
+- Attribute `index`: index of story (it can be number or text) and must be unique.
+At this moment this value is used to manage current story in which player is involved.
+- Attribute `start`: condition which must be met to start that story.
+Possible values are: dropitem - story starts on drop selected item from enemies from selected faction.
+- Attribute `minsteps`: minumum amount of steps in that story.
+- Attribute `maxsteps`: maxiumum amount of steps in that story.
+- Attribute `startstep`: index of step which will be used as first step in story.
+- Attribute `finalstep`: index of step which will be used as final step in story.
+- Tags `startdata`: contains data needed for story starting condition.
+For "dropitem" it will be index of item which should drop, mob faction from which item will be dropped, chance (1 to that number) for drop.
+- Tag `endtext`: text which will be show to player when he/she finish story.
+- Tag `step` contains data for step of story.
+- Attribute `finish`: condition which must be met to finish this step.
+Possible values are: `askinbase` - go to next step when player ask about something in any or selected base, `destroyship` - go to next step when player destroy selected ship.
+- Tags `finishdata`: contains data needed for finish selected step.
+For `askinbase` and `dropitem` it will be index of item of which to ask, chance (1 to that number) that step progress to next and did ask in any base (value `any`) or selected base (value `selected`, game will randomly select base which is know to player).
+For `destroyship` if will be index of faction to which selected ship belongs, index of ship to destroy (or `random` if ship should be selected randomly, same as normal enemies in game), X coordinate of place where to search for enemy, Y coordinate of place where to search for enemy (in both, value "random" means randomly selected place on map), chance (1 to that number) that enemy ship will be found and fight starts.
+- Tag `text`: text which will be show to player when step starts.
+Attribute "condition": finish condition of previous step which was lead to this one.
+Possible values: `any`, `askinbase` and `destroyship`.
+- Tag `failtext`: text which will be show to player if step not progress to next.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode